Dedyjagok/web-warung-ddd/README.md

 - **Transaction History**: Displays a history of all transactions with product details and dates.
 - **Login**: Secure login feature to restrict access to authorized users only.
 - **Logout**: Allows users to securely log out of the application.
+- **Stock Update**: Allows users to update the stock of products through a modal popup.

 ## Technologies Used